0

 Users are almost unanimous in their expressions of surprise for how quiet and comfortable the T101 is (given the affordable price).

-As an owner of their more affordable 7.8 AT, this doesn’t surprise me in the slightest – this is how Horizon rolls.
+As an owner of their more expensive 7.8 AT, this doesn’t surprise me in the slightest – this is how Horizon rolls.

 This treadmill also folds vertically for storage, which is always nice when you find yourself working with limited floor space.